No Good Deed (2017 film): Production

-The short parodies Superman, with John Williams' theme from the 1978 film playing as Wilson changes in the booth.
+The short parodies Superman, with John Williams's theme from the 1978 film playing as Wilson changes in the booth.
 It was noted that Leitch's "icy blue" cinematography differed from the style that director Tim Miller used for the first Deadpool, on which Wernick said "every director brings their take to the material" and they were embracing and writing to his style.
 The writers wanted the opening of the short to feel like the opening of Logan, "so if you were going to see Logan and the first shot came up, you would think it's gonna be Hugh [Jackman] in the hoodie, and then when it turns out to be Deadpool you realize what's going on."
 They described the short as an absurd one-off "that's probably something that doesn't fit into a movie.
 It wouldn't work in the logic of a movie, but Deadpool affords us the opportunity to break rules ... the tone can be more absurd if we feel like it's funny.
 That was our goal there."
 The short makes several references to Logan: it is set in front of a theater that is showing the film; a poster for the film is seen in the alley; and Deadpool does an impersonation of Jackman's natural Australian accent.
 At the end of the short, an apparent book report summarizing Ernest Hemingway's The Old Man and the Sea and seemingly written by Deadpool is quickly shown in a text crawl.
 This was interpreted to be an allusion to Logan and that film's focus on older characters.

 Release

 No Good Deed was shown in front of Logan in North American theaters beginning March 3, 2017, distributed by 20th Century Fox.
-The short was only approved for theatrical release in India as intended because the view of Reynolds' buttocks in the short, as Wilson changes into his Deadpool costume, is blurred by the telephone booth windows.
+The short was only approved for theatrical release in India as intended because the view of Reynolds's buttocks in the short, as Wilson changes into his Deadpool costume, is blurred by the telephone booth windows.
 Reynolds released the online version of the short on YouTube on March 4, with the video description "Wade and the other girls from the Sisterhood of the Traveling Pants plan a trip to Cabot Cove."
 Within 48 hours, the video had been viewed over 12 million times.
 When Deadpool 2 was released to home media in August 2018, No Good Deed was included in the bonus extras under Deadpool's Fun Sack 2.